metrorailings/OwlBlog/content/posts/week-8-insights.md

 Bears running the ball with more force, it seems.

 Foles was money on a deep throw to Darnell Mooney.
 Once again, it's the dig routes that the Saints cannot cover because their cornerbacks always insist on outside leverage.
+And as I write this, Foles throws another big pass to Allen Robinson.